cpapdotcom/usx-javascript-style-guide/README.md

     ```

   <a name="comparison--shortcuts"></a><a name="15.3"></a>
-  - [15.3](#comparison--shortcuts) Use shortcuts for booleans, but explicit comparisons for strings and numbers.
+  - [15.3](#comparison--shortcuts) Use truthy/falsey shortcuts for conditionals when viable.

+    > Why?
+It provides a clean and consistent conditional syntax.

     ```javascript
     // bad